jakegough/AVScripts/ffmpeg/readme.txt

-this assumes ffmpeg.exe is in your path, or at least in ../bin/ or ../bin/ffmpeg/
+this assumes ffmpeg.exe is in your path, or at least in ../bin/